 It can be very motivating to have support from a partner.
 Family members can be helpful as long as they are not negative and nagging.
 Find people who will be positive about your efforts, no matter how small, and avoid criticizing a partial failure (no change attempt is a total failure).
 Include your children, if you want them to see something positive that you are changing.
 Being a role model can be just as motivating as why you are making the change for yourself.

 Some people feel embarrassed about a behavior and want to work on it alone or with non-family members first, before including others.
 If you feel that you would be embarrassed or overly criticized by your friends and family, then don’t include them as you get started.
 You want positive energy to motivate you to make it last and to be satisfying enough to keep it going over time.

 Learn from a Pro

-As you plan out your change, consider spending time learning about the new behavior—whether that’s consulting an expert, reading about it or watching a video to acquire new skills.
-Interest and curiosity feeds learning and mastery motivation and can make your success more likely.
+As you plan out your change, consider spending time learning about the new behavior—whether that’s consulting an expert, reading about it, or watching a video to acquire new skills.
+Interest and curiosity feed learning and mastery motivation and can make your success more likely.